 Stress is part of everyday life for people because it is a normal body reaction.
-Its purpose is to avoid danger and to survive.
-No one is immune to stress.
+Its function is to avoid danger and to help us survive.
+No one is immune to stress and this can puts your emotional well-being at stake.

 However, frequent or unrelenting stress damages health leading to emotional and physical pain and misery, which can lead to breakdowns.